Shopify/shopify_python_api/README.md

    and you'll get your permanent access token back in the response.

-   There is a method to make the request and get the token for you, first instantiate a new session with the shop url:
+   There is a method to make the request and get the token for you:

      ```python
-    session = shopify.Session("SHOP_NAME.myshopify.com")
+     token = session.request_token(code)
      ```

-    Then call:
+    Which will request the token, save it to the session object and return it.
+For future sessions simply pass the token when creating the session object.

     ```python
-     token = session.request_token(code)
+    session = shopify.Session("SHOP_NAME.myshopify.com", token)
     ```

-    Which will request the token, save it to the session object and return it.

 5. The session must be activated before use: